Whip out your catcher’s net and start scooping up all the latest PaperCut MF enhancements because it’s release season!

 This integration won’t stop with RightFax and XMFax either, there are more providers with phone book functionality on the way…

-Next up in 21.1, we’ve got even more enhancements for scanning documents on Kyocera devices.
+Next up in 21.1, we’ve got even more enhancements for scanning documents on Kyocera metric-based devices.

 If you’re scanning a range of different sized and printed documents, you’d be well familiar with the pain of having to batch scan or crop files after the fact.
 It can slow down your workflow, especially if you need to do it every single time you visit the MFD.
 This function removes that pain and simplifies the digitization process for varied page sizes.